 Charlie and the Chocolate Factory Afternoon Tea, One Aldwych

-Afternoon tea at One Aldwych hotel is the closest you’ll get to stepping into Willy Wonka’s Factory itself.
 Head to this luxury hotel for their Charlie and the Chocolate Factory Afternoon Tea experience, inspired by Roald Dahl’s classic story.
-Enjoy Caramel chocolate milkshake, fabulously fluffy floss and Blue as Blueberry cake pop…and more!
+Enjoy Caramel chocolate milkshake, fabulously fluffy floss, snozzberry jam on. your scones, ‘All the beans’ ganache…and more!

 For parents there’s fizzy lifting Champagne, although whether or not you will float to the ceiling remains to be seen.